Module code |

-Enhance your knowledge and ability to assess and manage common physical health conditions in mental health service users through our short module courses taken either at level 6 (undergraduate) or 7 (post-graduate).
+Enhance your knowledge and ability to assess and manage common physical health conditions in mental health service users through our short module course.

 The course is designed for a wide range of practitioners including social workers, occupational therapists, psychologists and registered nurses.
 We understand the needs and challenges for mental health practitioners working with clients in a wide range of settings.
 That is why we have developed this course to be beneficial for professionals from multiple backgrounds including nursing, counselling, volunteering, and the independent sector.